doro/rails-using-couchrest-model/README.md

-== Welcome to Rails Using Couchrest Model
+Welcome to Rails Using Couchrest Model
+---

 This is a simple Rails app using couchrest_model gem.

-===Installing CouchDB
+##Installing CouchDB
-_I use homebrew to install couchdb on my mac_
+__I use homebrew to install couchdb on my mac__

 $ brew install couchdb

-_I use build-couchdb to install couchdb on linux._
+__I use build-couchdb to install couchdb on linux.__

-# prerequisite
+\# prerequisite
 $ sudo apt-get install make gcc zlib1g-dev libssl-dev rake

-# getting the code, if not sure, do this in a "work" directory
+\# getting the code, if not sure, do this in a "work" directory

 $ git clone git://github.com/iriscouch/build-couchdb